DRomBas/Spyder-Plot/README.md

 Moving beyond mean values, this function allows for a better data understanding by plotting:
 - Central tendency (mean or median) enhanced by a colormap
-- Dispersion (Interval define by chosen percentiles)
+- Dispersion (Interval defined by percentiles)
 - Raw data points

 ![Image description](example.png)